-- Find the bottom, and go from there
+- Find the Bottom, and Go from There

 - What’s being advertised?

-- The credit / debit switch
+- The Credit / Debit Switch

-- How to avoid being had
+- How to Avoid Being Had

-- Bait-and-switch is everywhere
+- Bait-and-Switch is Everywhere

-Find the bottom, and go from there
+Find the Bottom, and Go from There

 As you can see, the lowest Visa credit card rate is 1.51% plus a $0.10 credit card transaction fee, and the lowest MasterCard rate is 1.58% plus a $0.10 transaction fee.

-I typed the term “credit card processing” into Google’s search bar, and then took screenshots of a few ads that appeared in the search results.
+Awhile back, I typed the term “credit card processing” into Google’s search bar, and then took screenshots of a few ads that appeared in the search results.
 We’re not too fond of bait-and-switch advertising here at CardFellow, but I blurred the names of these companies to protect the guilty.

-How could processors realistically advertise rates of 1.03% and 1.05% when we’ve established that the lowest credit card rates charged by Visa and MasterCard are 1.51% and 1.58%, respectively?
+How could processors realistically advertise rates of 1.05% when we’ve established that the lowest credit card rates charged by Visa and MasterCard are 1.51% and 1.58%, respectively?
 What these ads fail to mention is that the low advertised rate will only apply to debit card transactions that have a lower interchange fee.
 The advertised rate will not apply to credit card transactions.

 Visa and MasterCard have lower interchange fees for debit cards than they do for credit cards.
 As you can see from the following screenshots, Visa charges 0.05% plus $0.21 for Durbin regulated debit card transactions, and 0.95% plus $0.20 for unregulated transactions.
 MasterCard charges the same 0.05% plus $0.21 for regulated transactions, and 1.05% plus %0.15 for unregulated transactions.

-Tiered pricing makes it possible for processors to manipulate interchange fees behind the scenes.
-Instead of passing interchange fees to merchants, processors create their own set of tiered rates called qualified, mid-qualified and non-qualified.
+On a tiered pricing model, processors manipulate interchange fees behind the scenes.
+Instead of passing interchange fees to merchants, processors create their own set of tiered rates called qualified, mid-qualified, and non-qualified.
 They then pick and choose which interchange fees to place in each tier.

 For example, this table shows what a typical bait-and-switch tiered pricing quote may look:

-|Qualified||1.05%||$0.25||Swiped debit cards only|
+|Swiped debit cards only

-|Mid-Qualified||1.95%||$0.25||Keyed debit, consumer credit, reward credit, etc.
+|Keyed debit, consumer credit, reward credit, etc.

 |Keyed credit, business credit, high value credit, etc.

 By bundling interchange fees into generic pricing tiers, processor get can route transaction however they choose.
 They are able to advertise rates lower than what it actually costs to process a credit card transaction because the advertised rate will only apply to less expensive debit card transactions.